-He kind of appreciated his pond but, in spite of his proverbially short-term memory, he knew it far too well.
-As a matter of fact — if you spoke fish — he would have been able to give you a guided tour of every pint of water in the pond.
+He appreciated his pond but, in spite of his proverbially short-term memory, he knew it far too well.
+As a matter of fact — if you spoke fish — he would have been able to give you a guided tour of every litre of water in the pond.
 Hubert also sensed beauty outside the pond.
 The colours, the play of light and shadows, and the muffled sounds were marvellous, but their inaccessibility was making him a little more sad every day.

-Hubert finally concluded that there was nowhere for him to go, nothing left to discover, that his life was void of any purpose.
+Hubert had finally concluded that there was nowhere for him to go, nothing left for him to discover, that his life was void of any purpose.
 To top it all off, he could not even commiserate with anybody.
 In despair, he decided to take refuge in the one place that was the farthest from everything else.

-The people of the house thanked the workers and were relieved to see the heavy crane leaving their manicured lawn.
+The people of the house thanked the workers and were relieved to see the heavy crane leaving their carefully manicured lawn.

-Today Hubert is still on his journey, swimming eagerly in the sincere hope that one day he will get to that most fulfilling of places, the nave of the world, the sweetest spot, the end.
+Today Hubert is still on his journey, swimming eagerly in the sincere hope that one day he will get to that most fulfilling of places, the nave of the world, the sweetest spot, the finish.